US: German company to plead guilty in VW emissions scheme

 The diesel vehicles were programmed to trigger certain pollution results only during testing, not during regular road use.
 The scheme affected nearly 600,000 vehicles.

-In a court filing, the government says IAV engineers traveled to a California test facility in 2006 and 2007 to evaluate whether the “defeat device software” was working.
+In a court filing, the government says IAV engineers traveled to a California test facility in 2006 and 2007 to evaluate whether the cheating software was working.
 VW pleaded guilty in 2017.

+IAV acknowledged the agreement with prosecutors and said the misconduct “does not reflect who we are as a company today.”

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.